30 MHz TO 2200 MHz Quadrature Modulator

 The ADL5385 can be used as either an IF or a direct-to-RF modulator in digital communication systems.
 The wide baseband input bandwidth allows for either baseband drive or drive from a complex IF.
 Typical applications are in radio-link transmitters, cable modem termination systems, and broadband wireless access systems.

-The ADL5385 is fabricated using the Analog Devices, Inc., advanced silicon germanium bipolar process and is packaged in a 24-lead, Pb-free LFCSP_VQ with exposed paddle.
-Performance is specified over –40°C to +85°C. A Pb-free evaluation board is also available.
+The ADL5385 is fabricated using the Analog Devices, Inc., advanced silicon germanium bipolar process and is packaged in a 24-lead, RoHS-compliant LFCSP with exposed pad.
+Performance is specified over –40°C to +85°C. A RoHS-compliant evaluation board is also available.

 - Radio-link infrastructure